GreatAttractor/vidoxide/README.md

   - live crop: only a ROI around a selected image feature is recorded
   - preview stabilization (e.g., for focusing in windy conditions)

+**Dispersion indicator**: helps to adjust an Atmospheric Dispersion Corrector down to 0.1-pixel accuracy (of R-G, B-G channel offset)

+**Collimation helper**: shows a live stack of a star image to aid collimation in less-than-perfect seeing conditions

 **Output formats:**
   - TIFF or BMP image sequence
   - SER video